 Common emotional reactions can make life a trial for spinal stenosis sufferers.
 Anger, frustration and depression are all common psychological effects of any chronic pain syndrome.
 Anger can cause widespread health issues and may also ruin interpersonal relationships.
 So many chronic pain sufferers displace anger towards the very people who love them and care for them.
 Depression can make life a tiresome ordeal and some patients consider or act on the idea of suicide as a means of escaping their torment.

-Living with Spinal Stenosis Solutions
+Spinal Stenosis Solutions

 Now, let’s examine some potential fixes for many problems associated with chronic spinal stenosis pain: